capnproto/pycapnp/docs/install.rst

 ---------------------

 Using pip is by far the easiest way to install the library.
 After you've installed the C++ library, all you need to run is::

+    pip install -U setuptools
     pip install capnp

+You only need to run the setuptools line if you have a setuptools older than v0.8.0.

 From Source
 ---------------------